sap-tutorials/eda/tutorials/pubsub-view-events/pubsub-view-events.md

 - You have access to an SAP Integration Suite, advanced event mesh tenant.

 ## You will learn
-- What are topics, subscriptions
+- What are topics, subscriptions.
-- How to send and receive messages using `Try Me!` page in the event broker service
+- How to send and receive messages using `Try Me!` page in the event broker service.

 ## Intro
 You are now familiar with the basic UI elements in SAP Integration Suite, advanced event mesh (AEM).